RutgersCSSystems/mosaic-asplos23-gem5/README.md

 ## 2. Compilation
 ------------------------
+All the package installations before compilation use debian distribution and "apt-get"

 ### 2.1 Setting the environmental variables
 MAKE SURE to set the correct OS release by assigning the correct